-If you eat a diet that’s high in fat and cholesterol, and simultaneously low in fiber, you have an increased risk of developing gallstones, according to the National Digestive Diseases Information Clearinghouse.
+If you eat a diet that's high in fat and cholesterol, and simultaneously low in fiber, you have an increased risk of developing gallstones, according to the National Digestive Diseases Information Clearinghouse.
 If you have gallstones, you can experience pain symptoms following any meal.
 Consumption of a high-fat meal, in particular, raises your risks for a gallstone attack.
-Additional diet-related factors in the onset of gallstones include being overweight or obese, losing a lot of weight in a short period of time and fasting.
+Additional diet-related factors in the onset of gallstones include having overweight or obesity, losing a lot of weight in a short period of time and fasting.

 Fat and Cholecystitis

 You can develop one of two forms of cholecystitis: acute, short-term cholecystitis, or chronic, long-term cholecystitis.
 Roughly 95 percent of people with acute cholecystitis have gallstones, the "Merck Manual Home Health Handbook" explains.
 Almost all chronic cases of cholecystitis also stem from the presence of gallstones.
 Since consumption of high-fat foods can trigger gallstone attacks, by logical extension, consumption of these same foods can worsen cases of both acute and chronic cholecystitis.